 Elm: I don't care how nice you made it sound, E-MS. It’s a stupid flavor for a stupid boy and you couldn't pay me a million dollars to eat it!

 E-MS: Let’s change the subject.
-Summer's almost over.
+I know you're having a great Summer, but it will be over soon.
 Do you have anything special planned for the Fall?

 E-MS: Sounds like fun.
 And what about Halloween?